marcelm/cutadapt/doc/guide.rst

 allowed.
 In all cases, the adapter itself and the sequence preceding it is removed.

-Assume your fragment of interest is *MYSEQUENCE* and the adapter is *ADAPTER*.
+Assume your fragment of interest is *mysequence* and the adapter is *ADAPTER*.
 The reads may look like this::

-    ADAPTERMYSEQUENCE
+    ADAPTERmysequence
-    DAPTERMYSEQUENCE
+    DAPTERmysequence
-    TERMYSEQUENCE
+    TERmysequence
-    SOMETHINGADAPTERMYSEQUENCE
+    somethingADAPTERmysequence

-All the above sequences are trimmed to ``MYSEQUENCE`` when you use `-g ADAPTER`.
+All the above sequences are trimmed to ``mysequence`` when you use `-g ADAPTER`.
 As with 3' adapters, the resulting read may have a length of zero when the sequence ends with the adapter.
 For example, the read ::

-    SOMETHINGADAPTER
+    somethingADAPTER

 will be empty after trimming.